 Education and previous experience: Her career in therapeutic recreation began when she started her first summer working part time in a therapeutic recreation summer camp.
 After completing that first summer of camp, she made the switch from a fine arts degree to the field of Therapeutic Recreation.
 In 2009, she completed her first internship with Arlington County Therapeutic Recreation Services and in 2010, completed a second internship with the Northern VA Training Center.
 In 2010, she graduated from Longwood University with a B.S. in Therapeutic Recreation, with a minor in the fine arts.
 During the last five years of her professional career, she has been working in a community recreation setting, focusing on inclusive services, as well as managing various therapeutic recreation community programs.

 Up close and personal: She was born and raised in Fairfax County and currently resides in Chantilly with her boyfriend.
-In her free time, she enjoys talking walks, visiting friends and family, and being in the beautiful, cool weather.
+In her free time, she enjoys taking walks, visiting friends and family, and being in the beautiful, cool weather.

 Current Responsibilities: Mary is the Program Support Coordinator for the Therapeutic Recreation Office.
 Mary’s primary responsibilities are customer service, program registration, and coordination support for inclusion management and social clubs.